Bee Trading Cards were created as part of the Bumble Domicile exhibit.

 Series 1 cards feature local bees which we highlighed in 2008 activities: Bumble Domicile exhibit and the Pink Condo observation bee box (our data gathering site for what became Window Mini-Gallery).
 These cards nicely cross-reference with A Guide to Toronto’s Pollinators and The Bees of Toronto (at Resources), and a visit in person to one of several solitary bee viewing installations in Ontario (detailed at Audio Bee Booths; “Pink Condo” is now located at the Royal Botanical Gardens).
 This series includes only a handful of the 200+ species of bees which live within a 2 hour radius of Toronto.
 Honey bees are not not included, as we are focusing on native pollinators (explained at Bee Biodiversity).

-Bee Trading Cards are sold via Pollinator Partnership and Pollinator Partnership Canada.
+Bee Trading Cards are sold via Pollinator Partnership online shop.
 They’re available in versions which reference Eastern North America and Eastern Canada (the content is identical).
 An original art-science collaboration, they’re a hit with all ages!

 Your comments and ideas about creative ways for using the cards with young people ages 5 to 19 and invited at Comments & Discussion.